crunchysteve/SoleBot/README.md

 ### [Discussions](https://github.com/crunchysteve/SoleBot/discussions) • [Wiki (Work In Progress)](https://github.com/crunchysteve/SoleBot/wiki) • [Thingiverse](https://www.thingiverse.com/thing:6771931)

 # SoléBot

+20241021: Just to let everybody know, waiting for some parts for the MIDI controller to arrive before I do anymore work on anything else.
+Beloved mother-in-law is dying and placing energies on helping the missis where I can, plus a few workshop housekeeping chores.
+Apologies for the limited/lack-of updates over the next few months.

+---

 Solenoid operated, adaptable, robotic drumkit to play real drums from a MIDI drum machine or DAW.
 Named "SoléBot" for the solenoid actuators used to directly beat it's drums.

 ***NEW*: Preliminary circuit board design for a single beater per drum, 4 piece kit.
 Now updated.
 Also, the hi-hat mech is progressing.
 Tonight, I prototyped it using Meccano.
 Only the top but, it proves the concept.
 Now to design the dual free clutch**